-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 proficiency as measured by the CELDT; or any subsequent assessment of English proficiency, as certified by the state board.
-California State Board of Education indefinitely; therefore, no data reported.
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 subsequent assessment of English proficiency, as certified by the state board. therefore, no data reported.
 AMAO 2 has been suspended by the California State Board of Education indefinitely; therefore, no data reported.
-Data Source: CALPADS, CELDT proficiency.
-(Verified by California School Dashboard English Learner Progress Indicator.) proficiency.
-(Verified by California School Dashboard English Learner Progress Indicator.) proficiency.
-(Verified by California School Dashboard English Learner Progress Indicator.)
+Data Source: CALPADS, CELDT Dashboard English Learner Progress Indicator.)
+Dashboard English Learner Progress Indicator.)
+Dashboard English Learner Progress Indicator.)
 State Priority 4E: The English learner reclassification rate.
 Baseline (2015-2016): 8% English Learners redesignated Data Source: Dataquest To increase the English Learner reclassification rate.
 (Verified by Dataquest.)
 To increase the English Learner reclassification rate.
 (Verified by Dataquest.)
 To increase the English Learner reclassification rate.
 (Verified by Dataquest.)
 State Priority 4F: The percentage of pupils who have passed an advanced placement examination with a score of 3 or higher.
 Baseline (2015-2016): 32% Data Source: College Board AP Exam To increase the overall percentage of students who have passed at least one advanced placement (AP) examination with a score of 3 or higher.
 (Verified by CollegeBoard AP Exam.)
 To increase the overall percentage of students who have passed at least one advanced placement (AP) examination with a score of 3 or higher.
 (Verified by CollegeBoard AP Exam.)
 To increase the overall percentage of students who have passed at least one advanced placement (AP) examination with a score of 3 or higher.
 (Verified by CollegeBoard AP Exam.)
+State Priority 4G: The percentage of pupils who participate in, and demonstrate college Baseline (2015-2016): 21% SBAC/EAP ELA To increase the percentage of students in Grade 11 who will demonstrate college To increase the percentage of students in Grade 11 who will demonstrate college To increase the percentage of students in Grade 11 who will demonstrate college